-A positive leap second was inserted in the transmissions of all NBS broadcast stations at the end of June 1972 and December 1972 as announced by BIH.
+A positive leap second was inserted in the transmissions of all NBS broadcast stations at the end of June 1972.
+December 1972 and December 1973, as announced by BIH.
+As a result, during 1974, UTC will differ from TAI by exactly 13 seconds.